dkiang/williamwest/README.md

   - CSS3 (with modern features like CSS Grid and Flexbox)
   - Vanilla JavaScript (ES6+)
   - Web Fonts (Playfair Display, Inter)
+  - Local Storage for favorites

 - **Data Processing**
-  - Pre-processed JSON data
+  - CSV-formatted lyrics data
   - Client-side syllable counting
   - Client-side rhyme detection
   - Efficient couplet generation algorithm
+  - Local storage for user preferences

 - **Accessibility**
   - WCAG 2.1 compliant
   - Semantic HTML
   - ARIA attributes
   - Responsive design
+  - Reduced motion support
+  - High contrast mode

 ## 🎯 Features

 The web interface allows users to:
 - Generate new couplets with a single click
 - View multiple couplets at once
-- See the source of each line
-- Access original lyrics on Genius
+- Save favorite couplets locally
+- Switch between generation and favorites views
 - Use the application on any device
 - Navigate using keyboard or screen reader
 - Enjoy dark mode for comfortable reading
+- Experience reduced motion if preferred

 ## 🔧 How It Works

 1. **Data Processing**
-   - Lyrics are pre-processed and stored in JSON format
+   - Lyrics are stored in CSV format
    - Each line is analyzed for syllables and rhyme patterns
-   - Data is optimized for quick client-side processing
+   - Data is loaded and processed entirely in the browser
+   - Lines are filtered for length and formatting

 2. **Couplet Generation**
    - Randomly selects a Kanye West line
-   - Analyzes the line for syllables and rhyme
+   - Analyzes the line for syllables and rhyme using an extensive rhyming dictionary
-   - Finds a matching Shakespeare line
+   - Finds a matching Shakespeare line with a different rhyming word
    - Ensures proper syllable count and rhyme scheme
+   - Skips lines that can't find a good rhyming partner
    - Generates multiple unique combinations

+3. **Rhyming System**
+   - Uses a comprehensive rhyming dictionary with multiple word groups
+   - Implements longest matching ending algorithm for better rhyme detection
+   - Prioritizes different rhyming words in each couplet
+   - Maintains strict syllable matching for natural flow
+   - Filters out lines that can't find suitable rhyming partners

-3. **Web Interface**
+4. **Web Interface**
    - Loads lyrics data on startup
    - Handles user interactions
    - Manages loading states
    - Displays results with proper formatting
    - Provides error handling
    - Maintains accessibility
+   - Supports favorites management

 ## 📝 Notes

 - The couplet generation process filters out lines that:
-  - Are too short or too long
+  - Are too short (less than 3 words) or too long (more than 15 words)
+  - Contain brackets (usually stage directions or chorus markers)
-  - Contain inappropriate content
+  - Contain parenthetical content
+  - Are empty or contain only whitespace
-  - Don't have suitable rhyming partners
+  - Don't have suitable rhyming partners with different words
+  - Can't maintain proper syllable count
-- Due to the random nature of generation, some couplets may be more coherent than others
+- Due to the strict rhyming requirements, some generation attempts may take longer
 - The application works offline after initial load
+- Note: The application does not filter for inappropriate content.
+The lyrics are used as-is from the source material.
+- Favorites are stored in the browser's local storage

 ## 🙏 Credits